Ol0fmeistR/Home-Credit-Default-Risk/README.md

 # Home_Credit_Default_Risk_Kaggle
  Link to the datasets used : https://www.kaggle.com/c/home-credit-default-risk/data

-**OVERVIEW OF THE COMPETITION:** Home Credit strives to broaden financial inclusion for the unbanked population by providing a positive and safe borrowing experience.
+**OVERVIEW OF THE COMPETITION:** <br><br> Home Credit strives to broaden financial inclusion for the unbanked population by providing a positive and safe borrowing experience.
 In order to make sure this underserved population has a positive loan experience, Home Credit makes use of a variety of alternative data--including telco and transactional information--to predict their clients' repayment abilities.

 While Home Credit is currently using various statistical and machine learning methods to make these predictions, they're challenging Kagglers to help them unlock the full potential of their data.
 Doing so will ensure that clients capable of repayment are not rejected and that loans are given with a principal, maturity, and repayment calendar that will empower their clients to be successful.

-## Snapshot of the data:
+### Snapshot of the data:

 **Housing Type:** House/Apartment was the most common housing type <br>
 **Income Type:** Top earners for both genders are working and commercial associates <br>